A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: Finite element problem

 where the basis functions $\hat \mu_1$, $\hat \mu_2$ and $\hat \mu_3$ are associated with three vertices $(0,0)$, $(1,0)$ and $(0,1)$ of the reference triangle.
 For the reference tetrahedron $\hat T:=\{(x,y,z):\,0< x,0<y,0<z, x+y+z<1\}$, we have

 where the basis functions $\hat \mu_1$, $\hat \mu_2$, $\hat \mu_3$ and $\hat \mu_4$ associated with four vertices $(0,0,0)$, $(1,0,0)$, $(0,1,0)$ and $(0,0,1)$ of the reference tetrahedron.
-The global basis functions for the test space are constructed by glueing the local basis functions together following exactly the same procedure of constructing global finite element basis functions from the local ones.
+The global basis functions for the test space are constructed by glueing the local basis functions together and thus the assembling process is exactly the same as in the standard finite element method.

 These global basis functions then satisfy the condition of biorthogonality \eqref{biorth} with global finite element basis functions.
-As these functions in $M_h$ are defined exactly in the same way as the finite element basis functions in $S_h$, they satisfy $\supp \mu_i=\supp \varphi_i$ for $i=1,\cdots, n$.
-After statically condensing out variables $\bsigma_h$ and $\bphi_h$, we arrive at a reduced system
+As these functions in $\cM_h$ are defined exactly in the same way as the finite element basis functions in $\cL_h$, they satisfy $\supp \mu_i=\supp \varphi_i$ for $i=1,\cdots, n$.
+After statically condensing out variables $\bsigma_h$ and $\bphi_h$ (block elimination), we arrive at a reduced system

 \begin{remark} Such biorthogonal basis functions are very popular in the context of mortar finite elements \cite{BWHabil,KLP01,Lam06}.
-Construction of local basis functions of the space $M_h$ satisfying all three Assumptions \ref{A1A2}(i)--\ref{A1A2}(iii) as well as the biorthogonality condition \eqref{biorth} for different finite element spaces can be found in \cite{BWHabil,LSW05,LW07}.
-Working with nodal finite element basis functions based on Gauss--Lobatto quadrature nodes for rectangular or hexahedral triangulation, we have shown the construction of local basis functions of $M_h$ satisfying all these assumptions for an arbitrary order finite element space \cite{LW07}.
-Outside the context of mortar finite elements, these biorthogonal basis functions have first been used in the nearly incompressible elasticity in \cite{Lam08b}. \end{remark}
+Construction of local basis functions of the space $\cM_h$ satisfying all three Assumptions \ref{A1A2}(i)--\ref{A1A2}(iii) as well as the biorthogonality condition \eqref{biorth} for different finite element spaces can be found in \cite{BWHabil,LSW05,LW07}.
+Working with nodal finite element basis functions based on Gauss--Lobatto quadrature nodes for rectangular or hexahedral triangulation, we have shown the construction of local basis functions of $\cM_h$ satisfying all these assumptions for an arbitrary order finite element space \cite{LW07}. \end{remark}